go-gost/docs/en/docs/tutorials/reverse-proxy.md

     nodes:
     - name: example-com
       addr: example.com:80
+      filter:
         host: example.com
     - name: example-org
       addr: example.org:80
+      filter:
         host: example.org
 ```

-Use the `sniffing` option to enable traffic sniffing, and pass the `host` option in `forwarder.nodes` to set the (virtual) hostname for each node.
+Use the `sniffing` option to enable traffic sniffing, and pass the `filter.host` option in `forwarder.nodes` to set the (virtual) hostname for each node.

-When traffic sniffing is enabled, the forwarding service will obtain the target host through the client’s request data, and then find the final forwarding target address (node.addr) via `node.host`.
+When traffic sniffing is enabled, the forwarding service will obtain the target host through the client’s request data, and then find the final forwarding target address (addr) via `filter.host`.

 ![Reverse Proxy - TCP Port Forwarding](/images/reverse-proxy-tcp.png)

-`node.host` also supports wildcards, *.example.com or .example.com matches example.com and its subdomains: abc.example.com, def.abc.example.com, etc.
+`filter.host` also supports wildcards, *.example.com or .example.com matches example.com and its subdomains: abc.example.com, def.abc.example.com, etc.

 At this time, the corresponding domain name can be resolved to the local and then accessed through the reverse proxy: